EventStore/documentation/docs/tutorials/Stream_Policy_Authorization.md

    | `User6` (any user)                                                    | `account-123` | Read, write, delete, metadata read, or metadata write | Success                          |

 3. **Monitor logs for errors**
    Errors in policy applications are logged.
-If any issues arise, EventStoreDB maintains the last valid policy configuration.
+If any issues arise, KurrentDB maintains the last valid policy configuration.
 Adjust and repost policies as needed.
 4. **Fallback policy**
-   If custom policies are invalid or the feature fails to load, EventStoreDB restricts access to admins only, ensuring security.
+   If custom policies are invalid or the feature fails to load, KurrentDB restricts access to admins only, ensuring security.
 To resolve this, either update the `$authorization-policy-settings` stream with valid settings or revert to ACLs as outlined below.